I recently received the following question from working writer Shannon Traphagen:

 Your work doesn’t need to be formally published to be protected, and you do not have to display the copyright symbol on your manuscript to have it protected.
 (One of the reasons there is so much confusion surrounding this issue is that the law changed in the 1970s.)

 Since your work is copyrighted from the moment you create it, the existence or validity of your copyright will not be affected if you don’t register the work with the U.S. Copyright Office.
-In fact, you can register the work after you find infringement and still be afforded all the protections as if you had registered it earlier.
+In fact, you can register the work after you find infringement and still be afforded protection.
+(You will not be eligible for certain types of damages if you do wait to register.
+Learn more here.)

 That said, let’s go down the series of events that must happen for a lawsuit against an infringer to make sense: